centreon/centreon-documentation/versioned_docs/version-23.10/graph-views/install.md

 * Apple Safari (latest version at the time of Centreon software release and above)
 * Microsoft Edge Chromium (latest version at the time of Centreon software release and above)

-If an update to those supported browsers was to cause an incompatibility, Centreon would work on a fix in the shortest possible time (for supported Centreon versions).
-Though other browsers may work, Centreon will not attempt to resolve problems with browsers other than those listed above.
+If an update to those supported browsers were to cause an incompatibility, Centreon would work on a fix in the shortest possible time (for supported Centreon versions).
+Although other browsers might work, Centreon will not attempt to resolve problems with browsers other than those listed above.

 Your screen resolution must be at least 1280 x 768.

 ### Centreon MAP Desktop Client

-- 4 GB of RAM minimum, 8 GB advised (mandatory for 10,000 or more services)
+- At least 4 GB of RAM, 8 GB recommended (mandatory for 10,000 or more services)
 - **Java 64 bits version 8**
 - Resolution must be at least 1280 x 768.
 - Debian 7,8 or 9